jupyterlab/jupyterlab/docs/source/user/files.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Create new files or activities by clicking the ``+`` button at the top
 of the file browser.
-This will open a new Launcher tab in the main area,
+This will open a new Launcher tab in the main work area,
-which allows you to pick an activity and kernel:
+which enables you to pick an activity and kernel:

 .. raw:: html